ToshioCP/Rake-tutorial-for-beginners-en/sec7.md

 The final topic is TestTask class.
 The current Ruby standard test library is minitest.
 Information about minitest can be found on its [homepage](https://www.rubydoc.info/gems/minitest).
-The explanation of minitest is left out here in this section.
+The explanation of minitest is left out here.
 But I think that using minitest is not so difficult.
 If you use it a few times, you will get the hang of it.

 Usually, test programs are collected in the `test` directory.
 Put your Rakefile in the directory and you can run your tests concurrently.

-Since creating test programs here would be a pretty big work, I'll leave out it and just explain Rakefile and TestTask here.
+Since creating test programs here would be a pretty big work, I'll leave it out and just explain Rakefile and TestTask here.

 ```ruby
 require "rake/testtask"